A Novel Unsupervised Camera-aware Domain Adaptation Framework for Person Re-identification: Experiments

 \subsection{Comparison with the state-of-the-art methods}

 We compare our approach with seven state-of-the-art unsupervised cross-domain person Re-ID approaches.
 Among them, there are two non-deep-learning-based methods (UMDL~\cite{DBLP:conf/cvpr/PengXWPGHT16} and UJSDL~\cite{qi2018unsupervised}) and five deep-learning-based methods.
 The latter includes two recent pseudo-label-generation-based methods (TFusion~\cite{lv2018unsupervised} and TJ-AIDL~\cite{wang2018transferable}) and three recent image-generation-based approaches (PTGAN~\cite{wei2018person}, SPGAN~\cite{deng2018image} and HHL~\cite{zhong2018generalizing}).
 Market1501 and Duke are in turn used as source and target domains to compare these methods.
 Table~\ref{tab04} reports the result.
-As seen, our approach (i.e., BL+UOT+CAL-CCE) consistently achieves the best results in both settings.
+As seen, our approach (i.e., UCDA-CCE) consistently achieves the best results in both settings.
 For the setting of ``Duke$\rightarrow$Market1501'', it obtains $34.5\%$ and $64.3\%$ in mAP and Rank-1 accuracy, outperforming all the methods in comparison.
-In the setting of ``Market1501$\rightarrow$Duke'', BL+UOT+CAL-CCE still excels.
-Particularly, compared with HHL~\cite{zhong2018generalizing}, the state-of-the-art by using image generation to reduce the camera-level discrepancy in target domain, BL+UOT+CAL-CCE gains $9.5\%$ ($36.7$ vs. $27.2$) in mAP and $8.5\%$ (55.4 vs. 46.9) in Rank-1 accuracy.
+In the setting of ``Market1501$\rightarrow$Duke'', UCDA-CCE still excels.
+Particularly, compared with HHL~\cite{zhong2018generalizing}, the state-of-the-art by using image generation to reduce the camera-level discrepancy in target domain, UCDA-CCE gains $9.5\%$ ($36.7$ vs. $27.2$) in mAP and $8.5\%$ (55.4 vs. 46.9) in Rank-1 accuracy.

 This result shows the advantage of our approach over the pseudo-label-generation-based and image-generation-based methods.
 It effectively alleviates the data distribution discrepancy at the camera level through representation learning.
 We will demonstrate this property in Section~\ref{sec:EXP-FECAL}.